-You may be thinking about things such as how youre going to have to prove yourself all over again and thoughts of will I fit in with my new colleagues?
-Everybody tends to feel a little daunted to one degree or another when they start working with a new bunch of people, most of whom will have already formed a close-knit team but there are certain things you can do to help yourself fit in more quickly and Impress in Your New Job.
+You may be thinking about things such as how you’re going to have to prove yourself all over again and battling thoughts of “will I fit in with my new colleagues?”
+Everybody tends to feel a little daunted to one degree or another when they start working with a new bunch of people.
+After all, most of them will have already formed a close-knit team.
+But, there are things you can do to help yourself fit in more quickly and Impress in Your New Job.

-First Rule Remember THEY hired YOU!
+1. Remember They hired YOU!

 When HR departments are looking to recruit a new member of staff, they are looking for someone who meets all the credentials in terms of skills, personal qualities etc, which the job advertisement specified.

 However, when it comes to interview time, things arent quite as straightforward as that.
 This is the time when they’re looking to see if you can DO the job.
 But, perhaps more importantly, they’re looking to see whether or not you’re likely to fit in with the rest of the team.
 Many HR managers will tell you that they can teach people the relevant aspects of the job but they can’t teach them to fit in with the rest of the staff.
 So if they think you’ll slot in with the rest of team easily, you’re going to be considered very seriously.
 Therefore, once you’ve been hired, theres a likely chance that you’ll find you fit in anyway.